Fundal Height Calculator is helpful in ensuring a healthy pregnanacy. Learn More!

 If the pregnancy is in mothers with uterine fibroids.

-When the baby is in breech position, that is, the head is at the top and the feet are below.
+When the baby is in the breech position, its head is at the top, and its feet are below.

 There are several reasons for fundal height not corresponding with gestational age.
-It is best to consult a gynaecologist (OBGYN) to carry out the relevant tests and give the necessary treatment.
+It is best to consult a gynaecologist (OBGYN) to conduct and treat the relevant tests.

 Small-for-gestational-age babies need to be treated as per the underlying cause.
 This could be a medical condition in the mother, substance abuse, genetic disorders, etc. The doctor can assess the treatment plan accordingly.